St Louis Snowfall Totals & Accumulation Averages

 How Much Snow Normally Accumulates in St Louis

-For about one-fifth of winter days, St Louis has at least an inch of snow on the ground.
+For just a small portion of winter days, St Louis has an inch or more of snow on the ground.

-Typically, on one or two days in each of December, January and February, the snow covering St Louis accumulates to five or more inches deep.
+Typically, on three of those days the snow covering St Louis builds up to five or more inches deep.
+Most years, the snowpack never tops ten inches.